 Lake CX403 shoes: construction

 The CX race shoes are designed for racing, evidently.
-Therefore, its last (which forms the shape of the shoe) has a narrower toe box and tighter heel than that which you’d find on the ‘competition’ shoes, and overall volume is lower than that of the ‘sport’ shoes.
+Therefore, the last (which forms the shape of the shoe) used has a narrower toe box and tighter heel than that which you’d find on the ‘competition’ shoes, and overall volume is lower than that of the ‘sport’ shoes.
 This creates a more strapped-in feel that is suited to high-cadence and high-power riding.

 The upper is constructed from ‘Klite Kangaroo leather’, which is very soft.
 This contrasts heavily with the CX6 carbon-fibre stabilizer support panels at the midfoot and ankle.

 The outsole is a custom fit carbon-fibre sole, and it comes with a standard three-hole cleat mount, but there is also the option to request a four-hole Speedplay/Wahoo pedal specific pattern which you can use without adapters.